Would you be interested in making a bundle with me?

 Gods of the Fallen Land is an action-strategy game centered around base building and villager management.

-Take on the roll of a leader trying to rebuild humanity in a broken and dangerous world.
+Take on the role of a leader trying to rebuild humanity in a broken and dangerous world.
 The area layout changes with each play through and your villagers are randomly generated, with their own names, appearances, and traits.
 Build your defenses and keep your followers safe through the night, while collecting and managing your resources during the day to face the ever growing threats.
 Lead your followers into battle and make strategic decisions on what to develop and build to survive.

 Take lead, manage your village, and prepare your defenses as you fight to survive against the terrors of the night.